bitwalker/timex/README.md

 The date value that `Date` produced encapsulates current date, time, and time zone information.
 This allows for great flexibility without any overhead on the user's part.

-Since Erlang's native date format doesn't carry any time zone information, `Date` provides a bunch of constructors that takes Erlang's date value and an optional time zone.
+Since Erlang's native date format doesn't carry any time zone information, `Date` provides a bunch of constructors that take Erlang's date value and an optional time zone.

 ```elixir
 datetime = {{2013,3,17},{21,22,23}}